 Historically, our foods have been produced via industrial agriculture which uses chemicals such as pesticides and inorganic fertilizers.
 These chemicals have the potential to damage soil, pollute the atmosphere and water as well as impacting the climate.
 Further, the planet’s resources get consumed more quickly using this method of farming.
 Many farmers are now using a different approach to farming, a sustainable approach.

 Sustainable farming will help make a positive impact on the environment, the economy, and our society.
 Currently, many farmers use a range of products that can do harm to the environment and cause lasting damage to the surrounding areas, rivers & animal habitats which is not sustainable.
 Something urgently needs to be done to stop this sort of activity by farmers for commercial gains.
+For newbie farmers who are planning to buy a land in MossyOakProperties.com to start their farming business, they have to make sure that they are also ready in practicing sustainable farming.
 There are many methods of sustainable farming including the below:

 1. Eliminating or reducing tilling

 Tilling is when farmers use machines to agitate and turn the soil such as deep ploughing which could cause long-term damage to the soil, influencing the loss of organic matter, beneficial organisms and soil erosion.
 Overall, the impacts to the land are highly negative as the soil is left in a poor condition which doesn’t promote growth.